Speed limits in India

 Speed limits in India vary by state and vehicle type.
-In April 2018, the Union Ministry of Road Transport and Highways fixed the maximum speed limit on expressways at 120 km/h, for national highways at 100 km/h, and for urban roads at 70 km/h for M1 category of vehicles.
+In April 2018, the Union Ministry of Road Transport and Highways fixed the maximum speed limit on expressways and national highway are at 120 km/h and for urban roads at 70 km/h for M1 category of vehicles.
 The M1 category includes most passenger vehicles which have fewer than 8 seats.
 State and local governments in India may fix lower speed limits than those prescribed by the Union Ministry.